HewlettPackard/monkeyble/README.md

             key2: "my_other_value"
 ```

+Same methods as the `test_input` are supported.

-### States
+### Task states

-Monkeyble allow to check the state of a task
+Monkeyble allow to check the states of a task

 ```yml
   - task: "my_task_name"